Aged care service use by Indigenous Australians with dementia

 Box 12.1: Providing effective health and aged care to Stolen Generations survivors

-There were about 33,600 survivors of the Stolen Generations in 2018–19, and by 2022, all will be aged 50 and over and eligible for aged care services (AIHW 2021).
+There were about 33,600 survivors of the Stolen Generations in 2018–19, all are now aged 50 and over and eligible for aged care services (AIHW 2021).

 Under racially motivated policies, between 1910 and the 1970s, as many as 1 in 3 Aboriginal and Torres Strait Islander children were forcibly removed from their families and placed in institutions or adopted by non-Indigenous Australian families, where they often experienced trauma and human rights violations (AIHW 2021).
 These children have become known as the ‘Stolen Generations’.

-While Stolen Generations survivors often prefer health and aged care services tailored to Indigenous Australians and to receive care in their own homes and communities, these options are not always available.
+While Stolen Generations survivors often prefer health and aged care services tailored to First Nations people and to receive care in their own homes and communities, these options are not always available.
 Leading advocacy and expert organisations have called for urgent government action to provide culturally appropriate support and aged care options to survivors (Healing Foundation and Aboriginal and Torres Strait Islander Ageing Advisory Group of the Australian Association of Gerontology 2019).
 Residential aged care and clinical settings that resemble childhood institutions where removed children were placed can re-trigger trauma (Smith and Gilchrist 2017), so it is essential that health and aged care providers understand the effects of trauma and that care is culturally appropriate and safe (Healing Foundation 2019).

 Assessment for use of aged care services